InstituteforDiseaseModeling/PACE-HRH/ehep/README.md

 # about what it's doing and any problems it encounters
 ehep::Trace(TRUE)

-# Initial population information using data from an Excel spreadsheet.
+# Initialize population information using data from an Excel spreadsheet.
 # By default, ehep looks for the file "./config/R Model Inputs.xlsx".
 # The location of the Excel model inputs file can be controlled through
 # a configuration file, config.json. ehep will look for config.json in
 # the current working directory.
 ehep::InitializePopulation()

-# ehep stores configuration information and computed values in its global
-# package environment.
-You can view the current contents of the global
-# package environment with R's ls.str command.
-ls.str(ehep:::globalPackageEnvironment)
+# Use the population information loaded by InitializePopulation() to compute
+# a family of population pyramids, one for each year of the study range.
+demographics <- ehep::ComputeDemographicsProjection()

 ```

+## The Global Package Environment

+ehep stores configuration information and computed values in its global package
+environment.
+You can view the current contents of the global package
+environment with R's `ls.str()` command.

 The following is an example of the data that can be recovered by interrogating
-`ehep:::globalPackageEnvironment`
+`ehep:::globalPackageEnvironment`.

 ```
+> ls.str(ehep:::globalPackageEnvironment)
 age_max :  num 100
 age_min :  num 0
 endYear :  num 2040